 - Dokan Village: Dokan, 30 km away from Berastagi, is the least touristy of the Karo villages.

-A nice stopover between Berastagi and Lake Toba, the Sipiso-piso Waterfall falls over 390 feet onto the rocks below.
-The waterfall is surrounded by mountains, jungle, and rice fields.
+A nice stopover between Berastagi and Lake Toba, the Sipiso-Piso Waterfall splashes over 390 feet onto the rocks below.
+The photogenic waterfall is surrounded by green scenery, jungle, and rice fields.

 Find the waterfall just two kilometers from the main road junction in Simpang Situnggaling, one of the places to change buses on the way to Lake Toba.

 Although North Sumatra gets all the attention, West Sumatra is even wilder and less visited by tourists.

 If you enjoyed North Sumatra and have the time, head south along the narrow island to West Sumatra where climbable volcanoes, another big volcanic lake (Lake Maninjau), national parks, and interesting culture await.
 The coast is held dear by serious surfers who want big challenges in exotic locales.

 Although there is always a way to get around, the tourism infrastructure has only a small foothold in West Sumatra.
 English is a little less prevalent, so you'll get to learn some Bahasa.

 Getting from North Sumatra to West Sumatra overland isn't a pleasant experience unless you're a fan of miserable bus rides.
 Instead, consider grabbing a flight from Medan to Padang then opt for Bukittinggi, Lake Maninjau, or one of the ecostays on the coast.